 The answer?
 Implementing the 3 most important pillars to hold the monument of compliance together.
 These include well-planned and consistently updated training programs, result-yielding risk analysis, and the use of reliable compliance software.
 Read on to understand how these three elements come together to form a fail-proof action plan to help reduce your risk and liability in HR.

 The result?
-The company’s reputation takes a hit and several million flow out in lawsuits.
+The company’s reputation takes a hit and several million flows out in lawsuits.

 The most important ingredient that helps reduce your risk and liability in HR includes the combination of robust employee policies and an effective compliance training program.
 When it comes to training, however, it’s critical to understand that it is not a “one-time thing.”
 Your policies need constant revamping with the changing laws and subsequently, your training sessions must be consistent and must reflect your updated policies.